Multi- to Monorepo Migration

 -m "Merge $reponame/$branch")"

-git reset -q "$commit"
+git reset -q "$merge_commit"

-References: ensure-on-target-branch-in-monorepo
+References: move-files-to-subdirectory, ensure-on-target-branch-in-monorepo

 Used by: handle-remote